 This page contains information regarding transfer credit.
 Additional information can be found in the College Catalog.
-If you have any questions, please refer to the FAQ link below and/or contact Pam Fowler at x5982.
+If you have any questions, please refer to the FAQ link below and/or contact Pam Fowler at 509-527-5982.

-Acceptance of online coursework completed during Spring 2020 through Summer 2021 Only
+Acceptance of Online Coursework completed during Spring 2020 (COVID-19) and Beyond: